 - Press “OK” on the dialog box that likely appears.

 - If you’ve done everything correctly so far, you’ll be inside Gecko OS.
-You should see the Project M logo at the bottom of the screen.
-(Note that version 3.01 of Project M seems to have removed this background image.)
+Note that you will not see the Project M logo inside Gecko, as recent versions of Project M have removed this background image.

 - You will only have to do the following step once (Every other time you’ll be able to open the Gecko .ELF and press Start Game):